Nilly Robot

 I can just see the calendar from where I'm cowering under the desk, rows of little red x’s that lead to a big smiley-face.
 That's really what does it, a bright red smile like the blood on the curtains, the walls, the crevices between my fingers.

-Thursday, Thursday It was always fucking Thursday.
+Thursday, Thursday.
+It was always fucking Thursday.

 Maybe it's Thursday out there too, where things were normal.
 That’s a morbid thought.
 Thursday at my empty desk in the dingy office park behind the gas station.
-Thursday in that apartment on the hill, the bathroom door busted off its hinges and a forest of grocery store plants dead on the windowsills.
-Briefly, I wonder if someone else lives in that apartment these days, or if the rest of the world went ahead and ended too.
-It's not like these are even my memories.
-It's not like this has anything at all to do with me.
+Thursday in the apartment on the hill, the bathroom door busted off its hinges and a forest of grocery store plants dead on the windowsills.
+Briefly, I wonder if someone else lives in that apartment now, or if the rest of the world went ahead and ended too.

 And maybe it’s because it’s one of those cheap calendars the admins at my old job used to have, tacky and badly typeset, filled with pictures of kittens in fields posed in an array of tiny hats, a collection of miserable, blank kitten faces staring into the camera, maybe that’s what finally snaps me out of it.